For your business to succeed with Google Ads, people have to click on your ads.

 Grouping your ads by similar phrases and having ads that incorporate the targeted phrases make a difference.

-An added benefit is that when people type in words and these are to be found in the ad text, then they will be bolded.
+An added benefit is that when people type in words they will be bolded.

 Make Your Ads Stand Out